Tomomi Narita: JSP Chairman

 In 1967, following internal party disagreement over a health insurance reform bill which resulted in the resignation of Kōzō Sasaki as Chairman, Narita also resigned as secretary general.
 However, in August 1968, Chairman Seiichi Katsumata resigned from his position to take responsibility for the JSP's defeats in the 1968 House of Councillors election, and following this Narita became the party Chairman, after which he called on Eda to become Secretary General.
-Although it was Eda who was above Narita in terms of his political career, but was placed lower that Narita in the JSP's internal affairs, this condition was given the humorous name of "breech birth personnel affairs."
+Although it was Eda who was above Narita in terms of his political career, but was placed lower than Narita in the JSP's internal affairs, this condition was given the humorous name of "breech birth personnel affairs."
 In the 1969 general election, Narita campaigned on a platform against "American imperialism" and asked the voters "will you choose the Liberal-Democratic party and war, or the Socialist party and peace and prosperity?"
 This platform did not pan out and led to a crushing defeat for the JSP in this election.

 Following the JSP's crushing defeat in the 1969 general elections, in which the party's total Diet seats (including both houses) fell below 100, Narita signaled his intentions to resign.
 However, he was not allowed to resign due to the fact that he had the backing of the Sasaki faction and the so-called Socialist Association.
 When Eda resigned from his post as Secretary General in order to challenge Narita for the position of party Chairman, Masashi Ishibashi was appointed as Secretary General in his stead.
 From here, the Narita-Ishibashi were the dominant members of the party.